wduquette/molt/molt-book/src/cmdline/test_commands/test.md

 **Available in [**molt test**](../molt_test.md) scripts only!**

-The `test` command is used to test Molt commands, whether built-in or coded in Molt.
-It executes a Molt script, and compares the result against an expected value, which may be an `-ok` result or an `-error` message.
+The `test` command executes its body as a Molt script and compares its result to an expected value.
+It may be used to test Molt commands, whether built-in or coded in Molt.
+The expected value may be an `-ok` result or an `-error` message.

 The *name* and *description* are used to identify the test in the output.
 The *name* can be any string, but the convention is to use the format